How to Receive Verification Emails and OTP Codes with Temp Mail

 - Open the verification email and click the confirmation link (or copy the OTP code).

-- They want to reduce fake sign‑ups and spam accounts.
+- They want to reduce automated sign‑ups and spam accounts.

 - They want users to be reachable long-term for billing or compliance.